dazzabenn/webtasks-stock-quotes/README.md

  https://raw.githubusercontent.com/dazzabenn/webtasks-stock-quotes/master/quotes.js \
  --secret MONGO_URL=mongodb://stock:test@ds037195.mongolab.com:37195/stock-quotes
  ```

+> This will schedule a collection of stock symbols from Google Finance every minute and insert the results into a MongoDB database.

 Moify the cron schedule as you see fit.
 Any number of tickers can be set, they just need to be in a comma separated list and be valid Google stock code symbols.